 The firm has consistently been at the forefront of licensing matters and legal innovations affecting the industry.
 Since becoming involved in liquor licensing law in 1968, partner Dan Mossenson has provided advice to and represented most sectors of the liquor, tourism and hospitality industries.

 Our early successes, following the revolutionary approach to liquor law in Western Australia in 1970, include securing Western Australia’s first tavern licence for Sassella’s Tavern and the licensing of the Sheraton Hotel.
 Since then countless licences have been obtained for all types of clients and developments statewide, ranging from hotels, resorts, large multi-purpose facilities, tourist amenities and clubs through to specialist liquor stores and small licensed family businesses.
 We also draw upon our extensive network of liquor contacts to assist clients with their business development opportunities.

-In addition, the Liquor Licensing Team has considerable experience in advising clients regarding the export of wine products by producers (wineries), wholesalers and distributors and can also assist with acquisition of interests in wineries and in obtaining licences for vineyards.
+In addition, the Liquor, Hospitality and Events Team has considerable experience in advising clients regarding the export of wine products by producers (wineries), wholesalers and distributors and can also assist with acquisition of interests in wineries and in obtaining licences for vineyards.

 Since the introduction of the Liquor Control Act in 2007, we have assisted numerous clients in applying for small bar licences.
 In 2007, we developed a sophisticated package to address the public interest assessment that is required for all applications.